319SoftDev/wiki-project-group-row-2/videogame/storygame/helloneigh/neighbor.md

 # Hello Neighbor
 [![HelloNeighbor](https://static.wikia.nocookie.net/fictionalcrossover/images/3/3c/NeighborLogo.webp/revision/latest/scale-to-width-down/1200?cb=20220818134933)](https://store.steampowered.com/app/1321680/Hello_Neighbor_2/)
-## General Information
+## What is Hello Neighbor?
-*Hello Neighbor* is a game about sneaking into your neighbor's house to figure out what horrible secrets he's hiding in his basement.
+*Hello Neighbor* is a [horror adventure][genre1] game about sneaking into your neighbor's house to figure out what horrible secrets he's hiding in his basement.
 You play as Nicky Roth, a young boy who is trying to find out the secrets of his neighbor.
 Nicky goes through suspicion, abduction, trauma, and acceptance during this game, all because of Mr. Peterson.

 | Platform | Release Date |
 |----------|--------------|